Overwatch 2 ranks: SR, skill tiers, rewards, more

 - Overwatch 2 Competitive Points & rewards

-How to play Overwatch 2 Competitive with friends
+How to unlock Competitive Play in Overwatch 2

-However, if you were a Competitive grinder in the original Overwatch, then as long as you’re on the same account, you’ll be able to jump into Competitive straight away.
+If you were a Competitive player in the original Overwatch, then as long as you’re on the same account, you’ll be able to jump into Competitive straight away.
 That said, you may not be able to play with your friends if they are just getting started, as your rank will be too high for them.